 Est. 2016 | Logan Square

-Neapolitan style and Detroit style, via Brooklyn
+Neapolitan style, Detroit style, and NY style, via Brooklyn

 Paulie Gee’s Logan Square (Full disclosure: As mentioned above, I work full time at Paulie Gee’s as a pizzamaker) is an offshoot of the original Paulie Gee’s in Greenpoint, Brooklyn.
 While the menu is mainly comprised of Neapolitan-style woodfired pies, we also feature rectangular Detroit-style pizza, which we dub Logan Squares, lined with a signature white cheddar crispy crust that makes the edges crisp, tart, and crunchy, topped with a cold tomato sauce for that contrast of hot and cold.
 Of course I’m biased; I make these pizzas.
 But I’ve been at Paulie’s for over three years now and I never tire of it.